butlerx/wetty/docs/docker.md

 # Dockerized Version

-WeTTy can be run from a container to ssh to a remote host or the host system.
+WeTTY can be run from a container to ssh to a remote host or the host system.
 This is handy for quick deployments.
 Just modify `docker-compose.yml` for your host and run: